in

 Legal Support and Mediation Services

 Mediation services are widely available to help parents resolve custody and other child arrangement disputes amicably.
-Often reducing hostilities and the need for court involvement, mediation allows parents to work with a neutral third party to find fair solutions.
+Mediation helps parents settle disputes without court.
+It brings in a neutral third party to find fair solutions.
+This often cuts down on hostilities and the need for legal action.

 Especially if the conflict is more intense, a family law attorney legal help may also be very useful with this process.
-Advocates assist parents with legal matters if court is needed to be involved, inform clients of rights as parents, support in drafting or reviewing an agreement, and guide.
+Advocates help parents with legal issues when court involvement is necessary.
+They inform clients about their rights as parents.
+They also support parents in drafting or reviewing agreements and provide guidance.

 In case you are divorcing your spouse, you can continue and arrange custody in a manner that best suits your relationship with your ex.
 Take some time getting guidance and always considering the welfare of your child as you proceed.